birb-digital/wrongthink-server/SECURITY.md

 ## what is a threat and what isn't a threat

-we will take anything on crypto or html sanitization flaws.
+we will take anything on crypto.

 ## commit signatures